 Customer Satisfaction Notification No. B27 Transaxle Low/Reverse Accumulator Cover, October 2002

-Sometime around 2004-2005, the replacement cap (04431617AB) with an integral bonded Viton lower half (with sealing lip) was released to solve the problem.
-This part is still available through Mopar dealers and sometimes on ebay, and I believe there are also aftermarket versions from the transmission parts suppliers.
+Sometime around 2004-2005, a one-piece replacement cap (04431617AB) with an integral bonded Viton lower half (with sealing lip) was released to solve the problem.
+This part is still available through Mopar dealers and sometimes on ebay, and there are also aftermarket versions from the transmission parts suppliers.

 When they did this cap update, Chrysler may have issued TSBs for every car that had the old (possibly leaking) low/reverse accumulator caps, especially as a follow-up to the previous Customer Satisfaction Notification.
-However, when I checked a while back I wasn't able to find one for the Intrepid on the Alldata database.
+However, when I checked a while back I wasn't able to find one for the Intrepid on the Alldata database, so it may not exist.
 If anyone has a TSB title/number for this fix on any Chrysler cars, please post it.
 It would have been around 2005.

-Below are the Parts Catalog Illustrations, showing the substitution:
+Below are the Mopar parts catalog Illustrations, showing the substitution.

-(I've labeled it a "cover" but it is correctly "Cap, Accumulator.")
-Second Illustration shows the other accumulator pistons for comparison (no caps, and loose in the bores).
+(As I mentioned I've labeled it a "cover" but it is correctly "Cap, Accumulator" in the Parts Catalog) Second Illustration also shows the other accumulator pistons for comparison (no caps, and loose in the bores).

 42RLE Slipping in Reverse sometimes - possible solution